LaZeAsh/notes/content/University of Toronto.md

 University of Toronto has 3 campuses:

-1. University of Toronto Saint George
+1. University of Toronto St. George
 2. University of Toronto Scarborough
 3. University of Toronto Mississauga